 The competition between high-ends (II)

-Due to its plethora of analog and digital filters of all kinds, the Yaesu FT-1000MP Mark-V and all the more the new Yaesu FT-DX9000 displayed at right are two high-end transceivers that push the selectivity as well the sensitivity and high-order IMD a bit farther than other RTXs.
-Their performances are considered among the best to date whatever say gossips
+Due to its plethora of (analog and) digital filters of all kinds, high-ends transceivers like Icom IC-7851, Kenwood TS-990S or Yaesu FT-DX5000MP push the selectivity as well the sensitivity and high-order IMD a bit farther than other RTXs.
+Their performances are considered among the best to date whatever say gossips.

-On the Yaesu FT-1000MP Mark-V for example, the shape of Collins filters passband is very effective at removing noises on sideband, without impacting the desired signal.
+But there is also the possibility to purchase and old performing model.
+On Yaesu FT-1000MP Mark-V for example, the shape of Collins filters passband is very effective at removing noises on sideband, without impacting the desired signal.
 The profile of these Collins filters is similar to a square wave, showing very short skirts, what allow to this system to eliminate very easily a QRM located a fraction of hertz near your frequency.

 Better, thanks to its DSP functions (Enhanced DSP like IDBT and contour and several others) the Mark-V is able to extract the weakest signals from the background hash where most of its competitors fail.

 With its armada of filters the Mark-V cannot lost any signal in the QRM.
-At the time of its release (2000), very few other models can pretend to exceed its score using factory settings, except Ten-Tec Omni 6+ and Tec-Tec ORION (now discontinued).
+At the time of its release, in 2000, very few other models can pretend to exceed its score using factory settings, except Ten-Tec Omni 6+ and Tec-Tec ORION.
+Of course, with time, these models are now discontinued and remplaced by new ones taking advantage of the last technologies (optimized roofing filters, Internet, bandscope, waterfall, etc) but these old models have the advantage to be available on the second hand market at very competitive prices (~$1000 in 2015).

-Till today (2013), not many competitors knock at Yaesu door and show better scores : there are ICOM IC-7800, and of course Mark-V successor, the very expensive Yaesu FT-DX9000D.
-But as we saw on previous page, if we install hardware options like filters to improve the signal quality, then new competitors appear like ICOM IC-756PROIII that shows an improved 3d order Intercept Point (see this graph of IP3 and IMD) and globally better performances.
+But as we explained previously, if we install hardware options like Inrad mechanical filters to improve the signal quality, then old very good models remain in competition like Yaesu FT-1000MP Mark V or ICOM IC-756PROIII that shows an improved 3d order Intercept Point (see this graph of IP3 and IMD) and globally excellent performances.

 On the other side, using integrated circuits, if the digital filters enveloppe is badly programmed it can sometimes looks more like a gaussian curve than to a square wave, with such specs that the weak signals are not completely filtered at both extremes of the filter passband; they will capture the AGC and will still be heard.
 In these conditions you can never reach performances of a Collins mechanical filter.

 Now take the DSP noise reduction filters for example, that we found in most RTX.
 They are powerful features that no ham could no more bypass.
-In usual conditions the adjustable noise blanker of the Ten-Tec ORION (now replaced by Omni VII) or the one of the FT-1000MP Mark-V is one of the best that you could hear.
+In usual conditions, the adjustable noise blanker of Ten-Tec ORION (now replaced by Omni VII), the one of Yaesu FT-1000MP Mark-V or Yaesu FT-DX1200 is one of the best that you could hear.

-On the other side the N.R. offered on the Icom IC-775DSP cannot reach the performances offered by the Collins filters installed in the FT-1000MP Mark-V.
+That said,the N.R. offered on Icom IC-775DSP cannot reach the performances offered by the Collins filters installed in Yaesu FT-1000MP Mark-V among others rigs

-Power side, the IC-775DSP and the FT-1000MP Mark-V transmitters develop 200 W PEP out and do not even get warm during long SSB QSO or at 100 W using PSK31.
+Power side, like IC-7851, IC-7800, IC-775DSP and FT-1000MP Mark-V transmitters develop 200 W PEP out and do not even get warm during long SSB QSO or at 100 W using PSK31.
 This supplemental power may add a 3 dB to the TX signal, improving a bit a CW signal lost in QRM, or can be useful in driving an amplifier.

 Your antenna system